 Holshue reports that so far customers have received the concept of American Single Malt Whiskey very well.
 “We've recently changed our packaging, and increased our ages on all of our Whiskies.
 The response has been overwhelmingly supportive, and we've seen a huge uptick in sales."

-"One of the more challenging aspects of this is consumer perception that American Whiskey = Bourbon, of which I am happy to report is simply not the case."
+"One of the more challenging aspects of this is the consumer perception that American Whiskey = Bourbon, of which I am happy to report is simply not the case."

 "The Whiskeys that are in the ASM conversation (not just ours but all members of the American Single Malt Commission) are more akin to those produced of Scotland and Ireland, than those of Tennessee or Kentucky.
 Once you change their metric for understanding what they are drinking, they are more appreciative of the spirit- the key to inventing your own spirit category, is educating the consumer.”